graetz23/JWave/README.md

 README
 ------
-Java implementation of a discrete fourier transform (DFT) algorithm, a fast wavelet transform (FWT) algorithm, and a wavelet packet transform (WPT) algorithm all in 1-D, 2-D, and 3-D. The wavelet transform algorithms are using normalized orthogonal (orthonormal) Haar, Coiflet, Daubechies, Symlets, and Legendre wavelets but also non orthogonal BiOrthogonal wavelets of different types.
+Java implementation of a Discrete Fourier Transform (DFT) algorithm, a Fast Wavelet Transform (FWT) algorithm, and a Wavelet Packet Transform (WPT) algorithm, available in 1-D, 2-D, and 3-D. The wavelet transform algorithms are using normalized orthogonal (orthonormal) wavelets like Haar, Coiflet, Daubechies, Symlets, Legendre, and even some Bi-Orthogonal.
 The implementation of JWave is based on several Design Patterns and - hopefully - appears user-friendly.

 GETTING STARTED
 ---------------

-First of all have a look at the [HowTo](https://github.com/cscheiblich/JWave/wiki/HowTo) page: How JWave is used, or why the result is looking like it does, and especially where the hell you can find an iterative method!?
+First of all have a look at the [HowTo](https://github.com/cscheiblich/JWave/wiki/HowTo) page: How JWave is used, or why the result is looking like it does, and especially where the hack you can find an iterative (stepping) method!?
+However, the bare algorithms of JWave do only support data sampled by 2^p | p E N; e.g. 2, 4, 8, 16, ..
+128, 256, 512, 1024, .. and so on: Please use the AncientEgyptianDecomposition class for odd sampling (most frequently asked question)!
 Thanks. :-)

 CONTACT
 -------

-if there are still doubts, try mailing me, otherwise have fun.
+If there are doubts, try mailing me, otherwise have fun with JWave.

 LICENSE
 -------